Amenities & Accessibility

 Now you can get purchase many of our hottest educational items online!
 Use your Museum member card ID to receive 10% savings on regularly-priced merchandise.
 Start shopping!

 Stroller parking is available at the front of the Museum.
-Strollers are allowed in the Museum.
-If your stroller is not in use, we may ask you to park your stroller in the stroller parking at the front of the Museum.
+Strollers are always allowed in the Museum.
+However, if you are not actively using your stroller, we may suggest you park your stroller in the stroller parking at the front of the Museum.